MarinGrgurev/RepData_PeerAssessment1/PA1_template.md

 <img src="figures/DailyActivityPattern-1.png" title="" alt="" style="display: block; margin: auto;" />

-On average, across all the days in the datasetinterval "835" contains maximum number of steps (206.1698).
+On average, across all the days in the dataset interval 835 contains maximum number of steps (206.1698).

 ## Imputing missing values
 First, quick summary for missing values across each column in dataset is given: